Carol Tulloch

 Carol Tulloch is a British author and academic who is a Professor of Dress, Diaspora and Transnationalism at the University of the Arts London, known for her work on cultural heritage, auto/biography, personal archives and style narratives.

 Biography

-Tulloch was born to Jamaican parents in Doncaster, South Yorkshire.
+Tulloch was born to Jamaican parents in Doncaster, South Yorkshire, England.
 She studied Fashion and Textile Design at Ravensbourne, and History of Design at the Royal College of Art/V&A. Her curatorial work on black style has resulted in exhibitions at the V&A, articles in academic and popular press, and books that explore style narratives of the African diaspora.